aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

 		-o OUTPUTFILE, --output OUTPUTFILE
                                 Name of output file (Default: CoexpressionNetwork.txt)

-This script allows also to infer network with negative PCC pairs that could be indicative of negative interaction between two genes (`-t` parameter).
+This script allows also to infer network with negative PCC that could be indicative of negative interaction (repression) between two genes (`-t` parameter).